-Cincinnati Children's Hospital Medical Center ranks third in the nation among all Honor Roll hospitals in U.S. News & World Report's 2014 Best Children's Hospitals.
-It is also ranked in the top 10 for all 10 pediatric specialties.
+Cincinnati Children's Hospital Medical Center ranks third in the nation among all Honor Roll hospitals in U.S. News and World Report's 2013 Best Children's Hospitals ranking.
+It is ranked #1 for cancer and in the top 10 for nine of 10 pediatric specialties.
 Cincinnati Children's, a non-profit organization, is one of the top three recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati College of Medicine.
 The medical center is internationally recognized for improving child health and transforming delivery of care through fully integrated, globally recognized research, education and innovation.
 Additional information can be found at www.cincinnatichildrens.org.
-Connect on the Cincinnati Children's blog, via Facebook and on Twitter.
+Connect on the Cincinnatichildrens.org.
+Connect on the Cincinnatichildrens.org.